Aeyk/malikkennedy-syself-devops/README.md

 add it to the NetworkPolicy to allow them to connect, the values to specify database information like hostname, replicas, external or helm-managed, another config-map for any database configuration, and a stateful set to actually run the database if it's helm-managed.
+You can find this in the chart/ folder.

 # Kubernetes environment
 An internet gateway with NAT connects to following private networks: